timtadh/hackthology/hackthology/content/blog/oo-golang.md

 So wow!
 Not only did we not have implement `Type()` and `Value()` but `*IntegerConstant` also implements the `Token` interface.
 Pretty nice.

-#### Inheriting from `structs`
+#### "Inheriting" from `structs`

-There are three ways to do inheritance in Go.
-You have already seen one, inheriting from an `interface` by putting it as the first member without a field name.
+There are three ways to do "inheritance" in Go.
+You have already seen one, "inheriting" from an `interface` by putting it as the first member without a field name.
 It turns out your can do the same thing with `struct`s and you have two choices

-1. Inherit by embedding
+1. Inherit by embedding the `struct` by value

         ::go